Russia Rocks Tillerson's Confirmation Hearing

 It was one of the most dramatic moments of the hearing and emblematic of lawmakers’ skepticism for a nominee who has never before served in government.
 Many lawmakers have been dubious that Tillerson, a businessman who has made deals around the globe and with Russia, should be the nation’s top diplomat, or that Trump can be trusted to deal with Putin in a responsible manner.

-“Russia today poses a danger but it not unpredictable in advancing its own interests,” Tillerson said at the start of a day of testimony that was so rocky that Democratic Sen. Jeanne Shaheen of New Hampshire joked that she was surprised the nominee came back for a second round after lunch.
+“Russia today poses a danger but it is not unpredictable in advancing its own interests,” Tillerson said at the start of a day of testimony that was so rocky that Democratic Senator Jeanne Shaheen of New Hampshire joked that she was surprised the nominee came back for a second round after lunch.

 After a full day of questions, Tillerson’s confirmation remained an open question.
-The panel’s chairman, Sen. Bob Corker of Tennessee, interjected several times to urge Tillerson to clarify his remarks.
+The panel’s chairman, Senator Bob Corker of Tennessee, interjected several times to urge Tillerson to clarify his remarks.
 Even Republicans inclined to support Tillerson acknowledged the troubles Putin poses.

-“I hope Mr. Putin gets to know both of you guys really, really well,” said Sen. Jim Risch, a Republican from Idaho.
+“I hope Mr. Putin gets to know both of you guys really, really well,” said Senator Jim Risch, a Republican from Idaho.
 “That will impress him, that he’s not going to get away with the kinds of stuff he has gotten away with.”

 Putin’s Russia is seen as a belligerent bully and serious threat to Western nations.
 Its annexation of Crimea, its efforts to undermine election in places like Sweden and its military support for the brutal regime in Syria all have earned Russia plenty of scorn from the current Administration.
 Trump, however, has shrugged it off and, at some points, has gone as far as to question if Putin really was behind the hacking of the Democratic National Committee computers.

-That dynamic put Tillerson in a difficult position of acknowledging geopolitical realities and his boss’ indifference to them.
+That dynamic put Tillerson in a difficult position of acknowledging geopolitical realities and his boss’s indifference to them.
 At many points during his hearings, Tillerson defaulted to a desire to learn more himself.
 Tillerson has yet to receive a security clearance.

-Rubio, a one-time Trump rival for the Republicans’ White House nomination, came prepared to needle Tillerson.
+Rubio, a onetime Trump rival for the Republicans’ White House nomination, came prepared to needle Tillerson.
 Rubio described Russia’s role in bombing civilians in Aleppo, Syria, and murdering Putin foes.
 Tillerson said he would “want to have much more information before reaching the conclusion.”

 Rubio said he was “disappointed” in Tillerson’s reply.
 “None of this is classified.
 These people are dead,” Rubio said.